 MGX Announces Engagement of Hatch Engineering for Scale Up of Rapid Lithium Extraction Plants

-VANCOUVER, British Columbia, Aug.
-01, 2018 -- MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / FKT: 1MG / OTC: MGXMF) is pleased to announce the engagement of Hatch Ltd. to advise MGX on the scaling of the Company’s rapid lithium extraction technology in the Western United States.
+VANCOUVER, BC / ACCESSWIRE / August 1, 2018 / MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / FWB: 1MG / OTC: MGXMF) is pleased to announce the engagement of Hatch Ltd. to advise MGX on the scaling of the Company's rapid lithium extraction technology in the Western United States.
 Hatch will provide strategic review and recommendations to implement large-scale application of the technology, including:

 Rapid Lithium Brine Extraction Technology